 LA Solar Group

 One of the companies that I particularly liked during my search for an installer was LA Solar Group, mainly because of the response I received from them regarding my particular needs and their high rating on Yelp.
-The person I met with was Sales Director James McCann, who provided a great deal of information and was willing to work with me to meet my solar requirements.
+The person I met with provided a great deal of information and was willing to work with me to meet my solar requirements.
 The company offered a good price (about $4 per Watt) on the solar system, which included 26 - 290W LG solar panels along with the more costly Enphase M250 microinverters.
 In addition, a 200A power panel upgrade was included in the price.
 Once the contract was signed with a $1000 deposit, I began to work with LA Solar Group's engineer/consultant, Ara Petrosyan.
 Ara is very knowledgeable and has been great at answering my many questions about the permitting/installation process.
 My questions were largely related to panel placement on the roof, microinverter selection, solar panel selection, sub-branch wiring, branch circuits, wire gauge for branches, etc., not to mention the permitting/approval process.

 So what choices are there when it comes to configuring a solar system and how does this affect performance?
 The first decision was to choose what type of inverter (string or micro) to convert the solar panel DC power to utility-friendly AC power.